edwelo/moe_rms_1/ReadMe.md

 This app is a project of the MOE/TCinGC partnership for 2018.
 The goal of the project is to develop a tool that will improve the efficiency of MOE's existing paper based expenditure tracking process.

 Analysis of the process reveals four distinct major steps: Requisitioning, Receiving, Distribution, and Inventory.
 The app addresses each of the major steps with corresponding modules.
+The modules are not stand-alone.
+Following the existing process, the flow goes like this: Requisitioning -> Receiving -> Distribution -> Inventory.

+The MOE's expectation its process improvements is to eventually be able to implement all the pieces of an IPOLO design.
+The 10 week duration of the project prevented the inclusion of a logical fifth major step, Reporting.

 ## 2018-07-31